- Mescaline is the active component of peyote. It can be drawn out and made into pills or liquid. A synthetic form of mescaline can also be created.

-Peyote, or Lophophora williamsil, is unassuming at first glance.
+Peyote, or Lophophora williamsii, is unassuming at first glance.
 It’s small and spineless, unlike other cacti.
-But inside the small buttons that grow from the plant lies something called mescaline.
+But inside the small buttons that grow from the plant lies is a hallucinogen called mescaline.
+This component makes peyote the center of some religious rituals and also some legal disputes.

 The psychological effects of peyote include vivid hallucinations.
 Users often claim they can “see music” or “hear colors.”
 They may have visions and altered views of space and time.
 Colors may appear brighter, sounds more distinct, and vision enhanced.